monashblockchain/solana-nft-dapp/README.md

 [Pinata API Key](https://pinata.cloud/) is used to upload your image to IPFS when generating the NFT.

+You can also copy and use the API Key from `.env.local` in your project.

 ### Run Development Server

 ```bash